rkatanic/markdown-editor/src/text.md

 - Create a list by starting a line with `+`, `-`, or `*`
 - Sub-lists are made by indenting 2 spaces:
   - Marker character change forces new list start:
-    - Ac tristique libero volutpat at
+    - text one
-    * Facilisis in pretium nisl aliquet
+    * text two
-    - Nulla volutpat aliquam velit
+    - text three
 - Very easy!

 Ordered list